Very Large Historic Cochiti Pueblo Polychrome Pottery Storage Jar

 Cochiti Pueblo residents speak the Keresan language, along with their northeast Keres neighbors, Kewa and San Felipe.
 The three pueblos are strongly religious in both the Roman Catholic and their own Native religion.
 Their association with non-native peoples is not as homogenous, however.
 Kewa is more conservative in protecting its beliefs and lifestyle that either Cochiti or San Felipe.
 Cochiti is more open about painting religious symbolism on secular pots whereas Kewa would not do so.
 San Felipe is located closer to Interstate 25 than Cochiti and operates a casino open to the public.

 Cochiti Pueblo has been in its present location since before 1700.
 Its current population is around 1500.
-It has a long history of producing beautiful pottery for use at the pueblo and for producing large quantities of figurine pottery for sale to merchants in Santa Fe.
-The potters seem to be better known for the figurine pottery than for vessel-shape pottery, but the latter has always been produced for pueblo use as well as for sale.
+It has a long history of producing beautiful pottery for use at the pueblo and for producing large quantities of figurative pottery for sale to merchants in Santa Fe.
+The potters seem to be better known for the figurative pottery than for vessel-shape pottery, but the latter has always been produced for pueblo use as well as for sale.

 Francis H. Harlow, in Matte-Paint Pottery of the Tewa, Keres, and Zuni Pueblos, states: